sglahn/ota-server/README.md

 ```

 ### Service
-The OTA-Server can be installed as a service, which means it will be automatically started in the background after a server reboot(currently the install script is only tested on raspbian):
+The OTA-Server can be installed as a service, which means it will be automatically started in the background after a server reboot(currently the install script is only tested on [Raspbian](https://www.raspberrypi.org/downloads/raspbian/)):
 ```
 ./install.sh
 ```